jeffvance/rhs-hadoop-install/README.txt

 == Overview ==

-  A tarball named rhs-hadoop-install-<version>.tar.gz has been extracted and now you're reading this file targetting end users (as opposed to the README-DEV readme file for install tool developers).
-The directory containing this readme file should also contain scripts (actually symbolic links) named install.sh, prep_node.sh, post_install_ dirs.sh, and should contain a sudoers file, a functions file, and the rhs/ directory.

-  If you've already set up the local "hosts" file, and have password-less SSH between the install-from node and the install-to nodes working, then all you have left to do is to excute the ./install.sh script, providing the name of the brick device.
-Use the --help option to see what else is supported.

-  If this is your first time then you'll need to create a local "hosts" file (as described below), establish password-less SSH from the install-from node (which is typically also the management node), and then run ./install.

-  Note: it is expected that the Red Hat Storage installation guide was followed
-    to set up RHS.
-The storage (brick) partition (e.g. /dev/sdb) should be configured as RAID 6.
+  rhs-hadoop-install is a package that prepares Red Hat Storage (RHS, built on glusterfs) for Hadoop workloads.
+It is easy to install via yum and simple to execute via the install.sh script.

+  It is expected that all nodes in the storage cluster have RHS 2.1.1 installed and the disks are set up for RAID-6.
+Additionally, password-less SSH is necessary between the "deploy-from" node (where the install script is run) to all nodes in the cluster.
+There is a passwordless-ssh.sh script in the devutils/ directory to automate this if needed.
+Use the install.sh --help option to see the various install options available.

+  To install this package:
+   - cd /usr/share,
+   - yum install rhs-hadoop-install,

+  To prepare RHS for Hadoop:
+   - cd /usr/share/rhs-hadoop-install,
+   - create a local "hosts" file (see below),
+   - execute "./install.sh brick-dev",
+   - see /var/log/rhs-hadoop-install.log for install details.

 == Before you begin ==

-  The "hosts" file must be created by the root user doing the install.
-It is not part of the tarball, but an example hosts file is provided.
-The "hosts" file is expected to be created in the same directory where the tarball has been downloaded.
-If a different location is used then install.sh's "--hosts" option can be used to specify the "hosts" file path.
-The "hosts" file contains a list of IP adress followed by hostname (same format as /etc/hosts), one pair per line.
+  A local "hosts" file must be created before doing the install.
+It is not part of the rhs-hadoop-install package, but a sample hosts.example file is provided.
+The "hosts" file contains a list of an optional IP adress followed by a required hostname (same format as /etc/hosts), one pair per line.
 Each line represents one node in the storage cluster.
   Example:
      ip-for-node-1 hostname-for-node-1
      ip-for-node-3 hostname-for-node-3
      ip-for-node-2 hostname-for-node-2
      ip-for-node-4 hostname-for-node-4

+     -- or in DNS environments --

+     hostname-for-node-1
+     hostname-for-node-3
+     hostname-for-node-2
+     hostname-for-node-4

+  Comments (introduced by #) are allowed.

-  IMPORTANT: the node order in the hosts file is critical for two reasons:
-  1) Assuming the storage volume is created with replica 2 then each pair of lines in hosts represents replica pairs.
+  The node order in the hosts file is critical.
+Assuming the storage volume is created with replica 2 then each pair of lines in "hosts" represents replica pairs.
 For example, the first 2 lines in hosts are replica pairs, as are the next two lines, etc.

-  2) Hostnames are expected to be lower-case.
+  Note: hostnames are expected to be lower-case.

-Note:
-  - passwordless SSH is required between the installation node and each storage node.
-See the Addendum at the end of this document if you would like to see instructions on how to do this.
-There is a utility script in devutils/ named passwordless-ssh.sh which sets up password-less SSH using the nodes defined in the local hosts file.

-== Installation ==

-  - the correct version of RHS needs to be installed on each node per RHS guidelines.
-The RHS ISO just needs to be installed with a separate data (brick) partition and with static IP addresss configured.
-Do not create a gluster volume.
-  - the data partition has been set up as RAID 6.
-It is usually created as /dev/sdb.
-  - the order of the nodes in the "hosts" file is in replica order.
-  - the --mgmt-node option is IGNORED for now.

 == Instructions ==

- 0) upload rhs-hadoop-install-<version> tarball to the deployment directory on the "install-from" node.

- 1) extract tarball to the local directory:
-    $ tar xvzf rhs-hadoop-install-<version>.tar.gz

- 2) cd to the extracted rhs-hadoop-install directory:
+ 1) cd to /usr/share/rhs-hadoop-install
-    $ cd rhs-hadoop-install-<version>

- 3) create the "hosts" file per the instructions above.
+ 2) create the local "hosts" file as described above

- 4) execute "install.sh" from the install directory:
+ 3) execute "install.sh":
-    $ ./install.sh [options (see --help)] <brick-dev> (note: brick_dev is
+    $ ./install.sh [options (see --help)] <brick-device>
-                                                       required)
-    For example: ./install.sh -- rhn-user="me" --rhn-pass="pass" /dev/sdb
+    Example: ./install.sh /dev/sdb

-    Output is displayed on STDOUT and is also written to a logfile.
+    Output is displayed to STDOUT and is also written to a logfile.
 The default logfile is: /var/log/rhs-hadoop-install.log.
-The --logfile option allows for a different logfile.
-Even when a less verbose setting is used the logfile will contain all messages.
+Note: even when less verbose settings are used the logfile contains the greatest level of detail.

- 5) When the script completes remaining hadoop distro and management steps need to be followed.
-After the hadoop distro installation completes, create gluster base directories and fix permissions by running this script:
+ 4) When the script completes remaining hadoop distro and management steps need to be followed:
-    $ ./post_install_dirs.sh /mnt/glusterfs /lib/hadoop

- 6) Validate the Installation:
+      $ ./setup_container_executor.sh # per the directions provided to RHS
+                                      # customers

+ 5) Validate the installation per the directions provided to RHS customers.
+One example would be to:

-    Open a terminal and navigate to the Hadoop Directory cd /usr/lib/hadoop
+    - Open a terminal and navigate to the Hadoop Directory cd /usr/lib/hadoop

-    Change user to the mapred user
+    - Change user to the mapred user su mapred
-    su mapred

-    Submit a TeraGen Hadoop job test
-    bin/hadoop jar hadoop-examples-1.2.0.1.3.2.0-112.jar teragen 1000 in-dir
+    - Submit a TeraGen Hadoop job test bin/hadoop jar hadoop-examples-1.2.0.1.3.2.0-112.jar teragen 1000 in-dir

-    Submit a TeraSort Hadoop job test
+    - Submit a TeraSort Hadoop job test bin/hadoop jar hadoop-examples-1.2.0.1.3.2.0-112.jar terasort \
-    bin/hadoop jar hadoop-examples-1.2.0.1.3.2.0-112.jar terasort in-dir out-dir
+                 in-dir out-dir

 == Addendum ==